biplavadhikary/AutoML/README.md

  * Visulize Plots (for any csv)
  * Database for storing Upload Information
  * Sessions
+ * Dashboard for viewing csv sheets in the browser
+ * Loading Page ( During Script Processing )

  To be Added:

  * Predictions ( Script Needed )
- * Dashboard for viewing csv sheets in the browser
- * Loading Page ( During Script Processing )
+ * Classification ( Script Needed )
  * Proper Error Handling required for certain Modules
  * Refined and more Responsiveness